-Article Overview: Living in Miami, Moving to Miami Florida
+Article Overview: Pros & Cons of Living in Miami, Florida

 Thinking about moving to Miami?
 If so, you’re in good hands.
-I’ve lived in Miami for the past 8 years and have definitely learned a thing or two about the honest pros and cons of living in Miami.
+I’ve lived in the Magic City for the past 8 years and thought it’d be helpful to roundup the perks (and disadvantages) of living in Miami.

-The laid-back lifestyle of Florida living is tempting and few can resist the pull to this sunny state.
-Miami itself is home to a population of 440,000, making it the second-most populous city in the state (after Jacksonville).
+Florida’s laid-back lifestyle is tempting and few can resist the pull to this sunny state.
+Miami itself is home to a population of 440,000, making it the second-most populous city in Florida (after Jacksonville).

 Table of Contents